calebestesclientsuccess-hub/RP-Website-11-2-2025-3/docs/journey-flow.md

 ### Current Implementation Highlights (Nov 2025)
 - **Brand & Asset Sheet** now lives inside `PortfolioBuilder.tsx`.
 Once a project exists, admins can:
   - Upload logos directly to the media library (`/api/media-library/upload`) and bind them to the active project.
-  - Manage component library + four-color palette with validation.
+  - Manage a 1–5 layer palette via the shared `ColorLayerEditor`, which enforces primary/secondary requirements while letting users rank usage (background/text/accent/neutral).
+The same editor powers both the inline Step 2 card and the Brand sheet so changes stay in sync.
+  - See inline `AssetStatusIndicator` feedback plus a “Commit Assets” action that immediately persists references to `/api/projects/:id/brand`, eliminating the old 900 ms auto-save race.
-  - Curate an `assetPlan` by toggling tenant assets inline—no context switching to the Media Library screen.
+  - Curate an `assetPlan` by toggling tenant assets inline—no context switching to the Media Library screen—and know exactly when the save finished.
 - **Section & Feature Planner** sits beneath the project setup accordion.
 Each section row lets users:
   - Name/slug sections, assign feature templates (CTA, assessment, ebook, hero, etc.).
   - Toggle per-section prompts and capture the instruction snippet that rides along with the pipeline request.
   - Persist the plan via `PUT /api/projects/:projectId/sections`, which hydrates the new `project_section_plans` table.
+- **Step-aware Builder Header** now shows “Step X of 7” progress, keeps “Share” + “Brand & Assets” as the only primary buttons, and tucks every other utility (guided tour, dev JSON panel toggle, preview toggle) inside a `Builder Tools` dropdown so the run/commit buttons feel magical instead of overwhelming.
 - **Staged Prompt Runner** exposes the six-stage Gemini pipeline:
   - Users author a global prompt, optionally leveraging the per-section prompts they configured.
   - `/api/projects/:id/pipeline-runs` kicks off Stage 1 synchronously (returning Version 1 JSON) and streams Stages 2-6 in the background.